 - Green-Eyed Monster: Was not happy about Pai's Arranged Marriage to Koko.

-- Heroic BSOD: Happens a few times.
-The most striking ones were when Mama-san and Natsuko gets turned into... something and Parvati sacrificed herself.
+- Heroic BSoD: Happens a few times.
+The most striking ones were when Kimie and Natsuko gets turned into... something and Parvati sacrificed herself.
 Doesn't keep him down for long.

 - I Just Want to Be Normal: His goal at the beginning, later it becomes saving the world when he learned that the method to be a normal human again requires Pai/Parvati to sacrifice her power to Kaiyanwang.